marklogic-community/RunDMC/README_FOR_STANDALONE_APIDOC.txt

    to be something different, you'd need to first update /config/server-urls.xml before running the above script.

-6. Follow the steps in /apidoc/setup/README.txt to setup your database content.
+6. Follow the steps in /apidoc/setup/README.txt, starting at step #4 (steps 1-3 have already been completed for you).